smebberson/scottmebberson.com/contents/posts/sick-of-apache-config/index.md

 template: post.jade
 ---

-For work, I do a lot of prototyping and exploration.
+I do a lot of prototyping and exploration [at work][tma].
 I run an Apache setup on my Mac for local development and as a result, my Apache config is full of vhosts that I'll probably never use again.
 I'm moving on.

 I've decided to use node.js to instantly create a static web server when prototyping code and wanting to preview it in the browser.
 There are dozens of modules out there to create static web servers, but I wanted to show you the [node-static][staticnpm] module.
 [You can use easily use it within your own node.js projects][staticboilerplate], but it also has a really useful command line interface.